UoB-COMSM0166/2025-group-19/README.md

   <img src="./assets/stakeholders.png" width="600" alt="Block" style="border: 5px solid black;">
 </p>

-The stakeholders of Zodiac Catch are divided into four key groups:
+The stakeholders of Zodiac Catch can be divided into four key groups.
 At the core level, the product itself — Zodiac Catch — delivers a fun and challenging brick-breaker experience with Chinese zodiac elements.
 The development team, consisting of developers, designers, and a Scrum Master, is responsible for building, testing, and refining the game to ensure its quality and playability.
 In the containing system, professors and experts provide guidance, technical insights, and evaluation to support the game’s development.